 Welcome to the latest in our series of virtual roundtable discussions hosted by Wales Arts Review.
 In this feature, we present a group discussion by the students of Coleg Menai, Bangor, North Wales, chaired by artist and critic Sara Rhoslyn Moore.
 Back in 2013, Moore wrote the essay, The Artist and Society: The Legacy of Beca, which centred its criticism on the lack of information and discussion about this vital and revolutionary Welsh art group of the 1970s, 80s, and 90s.

 Five years on, and the second rising of Beca is underway.
-Moore, now a new addition to the Beca group, here uses her new position to invite in art students of Coleg Menai, where she herself studied (as did founder of Beca, the late Paul Davies), to create a group discussion centred on the ‘Beca Rising: Paul and Peter Davies Exhibition’ at Storiel in Bangor.
+Moore, now a new addition to the Beca group, here uses her new position to invite in art students of Coleg Menai, where she herself studied, to create a group discussion centred on the ‘Beca Rising: Paul and Peter Davies Exhibition’ at Storiel in Bangor.

 Jo Castellans is a mature student of Art and Design.
 Her background is in performance and her interests include Fine Art, Design, Photography, Architecture and writing.
 A Manchester lass through and through, her three children were born here in Wales and speak conversational Welsh. @jolatino123